GithubArchiveNima/tech-ethics-old/_posts/2019-04-02-info-privacy.md

 categories: freedom of privacy fippa foippa pippa gdpr information european union british columbia
 permalink: /privacy
 excerpt: >-
   In this week's session we'll be exploring the world of privacy!
-We'll dive into the laws that protect our information and privacy rights in BC, and learn about the effects of the General Data Protection Regulation (GDPR) in the European Union.published: true
+We'll dive into the laws that protect our information and privacy rights in BC, and learn about the effects of the General Data Protection Regulation (GDPR) in the European Union.
+published: true
 ---

 ## Freedom of Information and Protection of Privacy